-The Hearing Panel will be impartial persons appointed by MPHA.
+The Hearing Panel will be impartial person(s) appointed by MPHA.
 The Hearing Panel member shall not be a person or a subordinate of such a person who made or approved MPHA's action under review.
-If a Hearing Panel member knows or has information about the subject of the hearing, he/she must excuse their self from the hearing and the hearing will either continue with two Officers or be promptly rescheduled.
+If a Hearing Panel member knows or has information about the subject of the hearing, he/she must excuse their self from the hearing and the hearing will either continue without the removed hearing officer(s) or be promptly rescheduled.